-The City of Nanaimo is currently a community of about 79,000 people (Statistics Canada, 2006 Census population 78,692).
+The City of Nanaimo is currently a community of about 86,000 people (Statistics Canada, 2011 Census population 83,810, and adjusted to 86,348).
 In the last 40 years (1976 to 2006) the city's population has almost doubled, largely fuelled by significant growth from the mid-80s to mid-90s.
-While the late 1990s saw more modest growth, recent population figures indicates growth rates higher than that in the rest of British Columbia - close to 8% over the five years between 2001 and 2006.
+While the late 1990s saw more modest growth, recent population figures indicate growth rates lower than that in the rest of British Columbia - at 6.5% over the five years between 2006 and 2011.

 As part of the 10-Year Plan Nanaimo review process, Urban Futures Inc. prepared Population and Housing Projections for the City of Nanaimo, 2006 to 2031 (November 2006).
-The report indicates that Nanaimo's population is projected to grow by almost 30% to 101,400 by 2016 and by almost 50% to 118,000 by 2031.
+A subsequent study prepared by Urban Futures Inc., in support of the Nanaimo Transportation Master Plan, indicates that Nanaimo's population is projected to grow by approximately 30% to 113,000 by 2031.
 Future growth will be driven largely by people moving to Nanaimo rather than natural increase, and the aging of the city's population will be a dominant theme with the 65 plus age groups experiencing the greatest increase.
 Based on projections for growth and change within the city, the report suggests that housing demand in the city will increase the city's current housing stock of approximately 33,000 by about 16,800 units.
 These additional housing units are predicted to be made up of 9000 single detached family homes, 4000 ground-oriented homes, and 3800 apartment units.